 At Warren Street, St Augustine were faster out of the blocks with captain and playmaker Giovanni Hospedales making the CIC defence earn their keep with silky skill and a quick turn of pace, while attackers Mikel “Mouse” Murray and Shumba Cudjoe threatened on either flank.

-A Murray shot that narrowly missed St Mary’s goalkeeper Donnell Thomas’ left upright was the closest that the hosts came to make their dominance count though.
+A Murray shot that narrowly missed St Mary’s goalkeeper Donnell Thomas’ left upright was the closest that the hosts came to making their dominance count though.

-In fact, the best chance of the half fell to the visitors, against the run of play, as midfielder Finn De Freitas released attacker Josiah Hunte with a beautifully weighted pass in the 31st minute.
+In fact, the best chance of the half fell to the visitors, against the run of play, as midfielder Finn De Freitas finally managed to attract stand-out St Augustine centre back Michael Charles before he released attacker Josiah Hunte with a beautifully weighted pass in the 31st minute.

 Hunte rounded St Augustine goalkeeper Tyrese Henry, a former St Mary’s student, then watched in amazement as his goal-bound shot was blocked by recovering centre back Diallo Paul.